-If you could own one of the three most powerful objects in the Wizarding World, which would it be?
+If you could own one of the Deathly Hallows, the most powerful objects in the Wizarding World, which would it be?
 Funnily enough, when Harry, Ron and Hermione discussed which one they’d pick, they all chose differently.

 But what do you think?
 Obviously, it’s all subjective – but let’s weigh them up and try and make a choice all the same.
 It’s actually a pretty difficult decision, when you really think about it.